matthiasn/talk-transcripts/Hickey_Rich/EffectivePrograms-mostly-text.md

 And of course we are not done.
 We do not write programs from scratch, so we have to start dealing with libraries.
-When we do that, now we have started to cross out of "we get to define everything" land, right?
+When we do that, now we have started to cross out of "we get to define everything" land.
 Now we have

 [Time 0:23:17]